Sabang, Aceh: Climate

 Sabang has a tropical rainforest climate (Af) with moderate rainfall from February to August and heavy rainfall from September to January.

 Governance

 Administrative districts

-The city is divided into two districts (kecamatan), listed below with their areas and their populations at the 2010 census and the 2020 census, together with the official estimates as at mid 2021.
+As at 2020, the city was divided into two districts (kecamatan), but in February 2021 a third district (Sukamakmue) was created from the more rural parts of the other two by taking in three villages (gampong) from each existing district.
+These are all listed below with their areas and their populations at the 2010 census and the 2020 census, together with the official estimates as at mid 2023.
+The table also includes the locations of the district administrative centres, the number of villages (gampong) in each district, and its postal codes.

+Note: (a) the 2010 and 2020 Census populations of the new Sukamakmue District are included in the equivalent figures for the other two districts.

+Villages (gampong)

 Local government

 As with all Indonesian cities, the local government is a second-level administrative division run by a mayor and vice mayor, together with the city parliament, and it is equivalent to a regency.
 Executive power lies in the mayor and vice mayor, while legislation duties are carried out by the local parliament.
 Mayor, vice mayor, and parliament members are democratically elected by the people of the city.
 Meanwhile, head of districts are appointed directly by the city mayor on the recommendation of the city secretary.